 Maynooth University TOEFL code is 8850

-60 ECTS credits are required to complete the full PG Diploma in International Development by part time or distance study mode.
-PG Dip learners must complete six core taught modules (35 credits in total) – Political Economy of Development, Gender and Development, Managing Development Organisations, Sociology of Development, Adult Learning, and Research Methods, as well as any 5 elective modules (25 credits).
-Leaners whe enrol on the PG Diploma can transfer to the 90 credit MA in International Development at a later date should they wish to do so, and will get credit for any modules already completed.
+60 ECTS credits are required to complete the full Postgraduate Diploma in International Development.
+Postgraduate Diploma learners must complete six core taught modules (35 credits in total) – Political Economy of Development, Gender and Development, Managing Development Organisations, Sociology of Development, Adult Learning, and Research Methods, as well as any 5 elective modules (25 credits).
+Learners who enrol on the Postgraduate Diploma can transfer to the 90 credit MA in International Development at a later date should they wish to do so, and will get credit for any modules already completed.

-Full time learners take most taught modules in a classroom setting (on-campus delivery) at Kimmage DSC. while certain modules are available either online/by distance only, or can be taken either online or through on-campus delivery.
-On-campus delivery of each 5 credit module involves 24 hours of class-contact.
-Reflecting the diverse needs of our student population, a flexible approach to such delivery is taken with some courses offered through 2 hour taught classes over 12 weeks (with some modules taught during the evenings) with others offered through more concentrated one or two week blocks of time depending on timetable requirements and arrangements.
-Online learning is structured to allow students to study at their own pace over a semester.
+Full-time learners take most taught modules in a classroom setting (on-campus delivery), while certain modules are available either by distance only, or can be taken either by distance or through on-campus delivery.
+On-campus delivery of each 5 credit module involves 25 hours of class-contact.
+Reflecting the diverse needs of our student population, a flexible approach to such delivery is taken with some courses offered through 2.5 hour taught classes over 10 weeks, with others offered through more concentrated one or two week blocks of time depending on timetable requirements and arrangements.
+Distance learning is structured to allow students to study at their own pace over a semester.

 The following information should be uploaded to PAC: